zhuolisam/zhuolisam.github.io/content/blog/how-can-i-not-be-grateful/_index.md

 I feel wind breeze.
 I hear birds chirp.

-I pulled out my journal and sketched.
-Then a kind man greeted me as he find me sketching, and that he was an artist too.
-He even pulled out his sketchbook and shared his sketches with me.
-I can tell how much he enjoy life from his eyes and the way he talks.
+I pulled out my journal and started to sketch.
+Then out of nowhere a man passing by stopped and walked up to me out.
+Turns out he's an artist, saw me sketching, decided to drop me a hi.
+He then pulled out his own sketchbook from backpack, put it in my hands, started flipping over pages of his sketches sharing them one by one.
+I can tell how much he enjoy life from his eyes and how he talks.

+What are the odds?
+A random passerby, an artist, carrying his sketchbook, saw me sketching, dropped me a hi, we had a wonderful conversation.
+It just happened.

 I remember his words.